City Barbeque Potato Salad: The Perfect Summer Side Dish

 - 2 tbsp Dijon mustard

-- ¼ cup Franks Red Hot Sauce Or your favorite brand
+- ⅛-¼ cup Franks Red Hot Sauce, or your favorite brand.
+Adjust amount to taste

 - 2 tsp salt Adjust amount to taste